 Useful sentences to learn could be things such as:

 All things considered, learning even just a few phrases in another language is easier said than done.
-You can also consider downloading a translation app on your phone to communicate with locals.
-Furthermore, cue cards can be found online in various languages so that you can easily show these to the restaurant staff without becoming ‘lost in translation’.
+You can also consider downloading a translation app on your phone (e.g Google Translate) to communicate with locals.
+Furthermore, cue cards can be found online in various languages so that you can easily show these to the restaurant staff without becoming ‘lost in translation.

-Knowledge of dietary restrictions, IBS and gluten intolerance is much higher these days than it was several decades ago.
-Many restaurants now include a key of symbols on their menus to help their customers to identify which dishes contain gluten, which are vegan and vegetarian, etc.
+Knowledge of dietary restrictions, IBS, and gluten intolerance is much higher these days than it was several decades ago.
+Many restaurants now include a key of symbols on their menus to help their customers to identify which dishes contain gluten, which is vegan and vegetarian, etc.

-By no means should you let your IBS stop you from travelling or enjoying life.
+By no means should you let your IBS stop you from traveling or enjoying life.
 However, equally, know when it’s time to call time out and give yourself a rest.

-To incorporate a slow-paced relaxation day into your itinerary does not mean that you are admitting defeat or letting your condition win.
+Taking a day out of your itinerary to just hang out by the pool and relax does not mean that you are admitting defeat or letting your condition win.
 It means that you are taking care of your body and you shouldn’t feel guilty about that.

 When you enter any restaurant, coffee shop, or indoor establishment, peer around and make a mental note of where the bathrooms are.
 This way you know exactly where you need to go in the worst-case scenario.

-Surely the last thing that you want is the added stress of worrying about whether you can get to the bathroom.
-This is especially the case if you’re boxed in by the window and the person next to you is asleep; or if you have to keep disrupting your flying companions by asking them to get past every few minutes.
+The last thing that you want is the added stress of worrying about whether you can get to the bathroom.
+This is especially the case if you’re boxed in by the window and the person next to you is asleep!
+If you should be unfortunate enough to get an upset stomach on your flight, it might feel stressful for you if you have to keep disrupting your flying companions by asking them to get past every few minutes.